elmtree-askmo/cloudcannon-app/content/learn/psychology/how-is-dopamine-involved-in-the-brains-reward-system-and-its-connection-to-psychopathy.md

 score: -1.0
 related_article1:
     id: 170585
+    title: >-
-    title: What functions are associated with the frontal lobe in terms of personality and planning?
+        What functions are associated with the frontal lobe in terms of personality and planning?
     subject: Psychology
     url: /learn/psychology/questions/what-functions-are-associated-with-the-frontal-lobe-in-terms-of-personality-and-planning
 related_article2:
-    id: 170591
+    id: 170595
-    title: What is the function of the reticular formation in maintaining alertness and awareness?
+    title: >-
+        What role does the epithalamus play in regulating the circadian rhythm?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-the-function-of-the-reticular-formation-in-maintaining-alertness-and-awareness
+    url: /learn/psychology/questions/what-role-does-the-epithalamus-play-in-regulating-the-circadian-rhythm
 related_article3:
-    id: 170591
+    id: 170594
-    title: What is the function of the reticular formation in maintaining alertness and awareness?
+    title: >-
+        How do genetic and environmental factors contribute to schizophrenia?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-the-function-of-the-reticular-formation-in-maintaining-alertness-and-awareness
+    url: /learn/psychology/questions/how-do-genetic-and-environmental-factors-contribute-to-schizophrenia
 related_article4:
-    id: 170584
+    id: 170587
-    title: How does the olfactory bulb process sensory input related to smell?
+    title: >-
+        What is the role of the parietal lobe in spatial awareness?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-the-olfactory-bulb-process-sensory-input-related-to-smell
+    url: /learn/psychology/questions/what-is-the-role-of-the-parietal-lobe-in-spatial-awareness
 related_article5:
-    id: 170578
+    id: 170586
+    title: >-
-    title: How did the case of Phineas Gage contribute to our understanding of brain rewiring and neuroplasticity?
+        How does the temporal lobe contribute to auditory processing and facial recognition?
     subject: Psychology
-    url: /learn/psychology/questions/how-did-the-case-of-phineas-gage-contribute-to-our-understanding-of-brain-rewiring-and-neuroplasticity
+    url: /learn/psychology/questions/how-does-the-temporal-lobe-contribute-to-auditory-processing-and-facial-recognition
 ---

 &nbsp;